Information For Parents

 This information book has been compiled to support your transition into Selby Kinder.
 If there is any further information you require at any time, we are always on hand to help you.

 3 YO KINDER

 4 YEAR OLD KINDER Marita Marshall (Director)

 Katie Jacobson (Co-Educator)

 Phone: 9754 2744

 THE LEARNING PROGRAM

-Selby Kinder Staff and Committee work in partnership to provide Early Childhood programs which engage children in quality learning experiences, in a community and centre based environment.
+Selby Kinder Staff and Families work in partnership to provide Early Childhood programs which engage children in quality learning experiences, in a community and centre based environment.

 Participation in our programs give parents and families the opportunity to be a part of a community focused on children’s well-being.
 The programs provide a platform for parents to get to know other families and to share perspectives and information with Early Childhood professionals.